 By following the steps outlined above, you can ensure that your brainstorming sessions are effective and productive.
 With the right preparation, environment, process, and tools, you and your team can create something truly special.

-Get started today with a Free Forever plan, invite unlimited visitors to your brainstorming murals, and see how our templates, guided methods, and Facilitation Superpowers® take your collaboration to the next level.
+Get started today with a Free Forever plan, invite unlimited visitors to your brainstorming murals, and see how our templates and guided methods can lead to better brainstorming and enable your team to find the next big idea.

 About the author